zmzehd/holbertonschool-web-development/README.md

 # holbertonschool-web-development
 Description
 This project is part of Holberton School’s HTML Advanced curriculum.
 The objective is to build a full semantic HTML structure for the SmileSchool landing page, based on a Figma design.
-This project focuses purely on HTML structure — no CSS or JavaScript styling is applied.
+First project focuses purely on HTML structure — no CSS or JavaScript styling is applied.

 📚 Learning Objectives
 At the end of this project, I’m able to explain: